ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 2.0.4 =
+* Fixed the conflict of some javascripts (Ex, Deregister an bundled jquery in wordpress).
+* Resolved the problem of case in which fuelux class is missing from the body.
+*

 = 2.0.3 =
 * Fixed a bug that WebAPI request URI generation was not working.